NORTHFIELD BOARD OF EDUCATION FILE CODE: 5141.21

 - Description of the evaluation conducted;

-- The administration of naloxone including the form and dosage;
+- The administration of opioid antidote including the form and dosage;

 - All actions taken, including, when 911 was called, when emergency services arrived, staff assigned to accompany the student.